 For plaintiffs, the advantage is that only one set of lawyers is needed.
 This can be of particular benefit where the harm to any individual is small (for instance, overcharging by a phone carrier), but there are many individuals in the class.

 And, in theory, a class action can be beneficial to defendants who only need to defend one case instead of many.
-However, defendants will often resist class action status in order to make it more difficult and expensive for many people to sue them.
+However, defendants will often resist class-action status in order to make it more difficult and expensive for many people to sue them.

 Class actions typically occur in cases when a large company allegedly injures several people, such as in the Vioxx drug case against the pharmaceutical company Merck.
 The key component to class actions is the “necessary parties rule.”

 In Nevada, the “necessary parties rule” requires that “all persons materially interested, either as plaintiffs or defendants in the subject matter of the bill, ought to be made parties to the suit, however numerous they may be.”
-Class actions help protect these necessary parties from having to sue solo and getting inconsistent rulings.1
+Class actions help protect these necessary parties from having to sue solo and getting inconsistent rulings.3

 Class actions can be filed in either Nevada state or Nevada federal court.
 Because these cases usually involve large sums of money and a defendant or plaintiffs who do not all reside or do business in Nevada, many cases filed in state court are eventually transferred (“removed”) to federal court based on “diversity jurisdiction.”
-For this reason, it can be a tremendous benefit having a lawyer who has tried cases in both state and federal court.
+For this reason, it can be a tremendous benefit to have a lawyer who has tried cases in both state and federal court.

-Predictably, class action lawsuits often take several years before there is a resolution.2 But first, there are various elements that must be shown in order for the court to certify the class.
+Predictably, class action lawsuits often take several years before there is a resolution.
+But first, there are various elements that must be shown in order for the court to certify the class.
 Specifically, the court must make the following findings:

 - That the number of class members renders it impracticable to join them in the action;